Petar Mihtarski: Club career

 Born in Blagoevgrad, Mihtarski spent the first 13 years of his career (youth years included) with local OFC Pirin, making his first-team – and First Professional Football League – debuts in 1982–83, appearing in eight games and scoring four goals in an eventual relegation.
 He went on to score in double digits in five of the following six seasons.

 In the summer of 1989, Mihtarski signed for PFC Levski Sofia, netting 24 times in his debut campaign and winning one Bulgarian Cup during his two-year spell.
 Subsequently, he joined FC Porto in Portugal, being barred by countryman Emil Kostadinov for most of his stay and also being loaned twice to fellow Primeira Liga side F.C.
 Famalicão; in his first year, however, he did manage five goals in only 11 games as the northerners won the national championship for the third time in five years.

 In February 1994, Mihtarski was released by Porto and rejoined Pirin, netting five times in three months to help the club retain its top flight status.
 He then joined PFC CSKA Sofia, equalling a career-best 24 goals in the 1994–95, best in the competition but not good enough for the national title, as former team Levski won the championship with CSKA ranking only fifth.

 On 23 September 1994, Mihtarksi scored the only goal for CSKA in their record-breaking 7–1 loss against Levski.
-During that year's UEFA Cup he added two to help the hosts defeat Juventus F.C.
-3–2, but he was subsequently found to have been ineligible for the match and the opposition were awarded a 3–0 win; he also found the net in the second leg, a 5–1 loss in Turin.
+During that year's UEFA Cup he added two to help the hosts defeat Juventus FC 3–2, but he was subsequently found to have been ineligible for the match and the opposition were awarded a 3–0 win; he also found the net in the second leg, a 5–1 loss in Turin.

 Mihtarski moved abroad again in January 1996, going on to spend the bulk of the following two seasons without scoring, including for both RCD Mallorca in Spain and VfL Wolfsburg, with both teams in their respective countries' second division.
 After two more years with Pirin, he retired from the game at the age of 35 winning the first and only Bulgarian championship of his career, with Levski, albeit appearing sparingly.

 Mihtarski coached several clubs after retiring, including Pirin, Vihren, Belasitsa, and Pirin 1922.
 Between 2014 and 2018 he was assistant manager of the Bulgaria U21 team.